-- To contribute to the development and maintenance of the highest professional standards of practice, through active participation in internal and external continuing professional development training and development programmes, in consultation with the PALMS Clinical and Service Leads. - To take part in regular professional and managerial supervision and appraisal, and maintain an active engagement with current developments in the field of the post holder and related disciplines. - To maintain up to date knowledge of legislation, national and local policies and issues in relation to both the specific population and mental health. - To participate fully in multidisciplinary team meeting and activities as appropriate. - To participate in teaching/training and other continuing professional development activities. - Post holder should assess, in discussion with their line-manager, their own professional training needs.
+- To contribute to the development and maintenance of the highest professional standards of practice, through active participation in internal and external continuing professional development training and development programmes, in consultation with the PALMS Clinical and Service Leads. - To take part in regular professional and managerial supervision and appraisal, and maintain an active engagement with current developments in the field of the post holder and related disciplines. - To maintain up to date knowledge of legislation, national and local policies and issues in relation to both the specific population and mental health. - To participate fully in multidisciplinary team meeting and activities as appropriate. - To advise both service and professional management on those aspects of the service where organisational matters need addressing. - To participate in teaching/training and other continuing professional development activities. - Post holder should assess, in discussion with their line-manager, their own professional training needs.